 Scotia teachers have two professional development days prior to the start of the school year.
-In addition to the pre-service days, two hours per week dedicated to staff development based on our school plan's goals.
-These days are used with a combination of district-driven training as guided by the current superintendent and collaboration time for the teachers.
+In addition to the pre-service days, two hours per week are dedicated to staff development based on our school plan's goals.
+These days are used with a combination of district-driven training as guided by the current superintendent, as well as collaboration time for the teachers.
 The Scotia teachers meet with the principal and develop the annual Early Wednesday Staff Development calendar.
 Topics are based on assessment results, curriculum needs, and teacher recommendation.
-During staff directed collaboration, teachers work in and around grade level to discuss curriculum and intervention techniques.
+During staff directed collaboration, teachers work in and around grade level to discuss curriculum, intervention techniques, and strategies to improve academic achievement.

-Scotia teachers have the opportunity to attend workshops given by individuals contracted by the Humboldt County Office of Education.
+Scotia teachers have the opportunity to attend workshops given by individuals contracted by the Humboldt County Office of Education and elsewhere.
 When workshops are offered, teachers who feel the workshop would be beneficial or would serve to enhance their teaching skills are encouraged to attend.